-The Company began generating revenue from royalties at the end of the fiscal year ended December 31, 2021, however, it has experienced recurring losses over the past several fiscal years.
+The Company began generating revenue from royalties at the end of the fiscal year ended December 31, 2021.
 The Company's ability to continue as a going concern is dependent on its ability to maintain consistent revenue from its royalties and prospect generation businesses and obtain additional debt or equity financing to successfully advance its business plan.
 See Section 1.14 "Risk Factors", below.